Chichewa tones: Types of tone

+Note: In this article syllables with an inherent lexical or grammatical tone are shown with an acute accent and with the syllable marked in bold (to make it easily visible).
+A tone which has spread from another syllable is marked with an acute, but without the bold print.
+Underlining is used to highlight places where a high tone has spread.

 Lexical tones

 Nouns

 Certain syllables in Chichewa words are associated with high pitch.
 Usually there is one high pitch per word or morpheme, but some words have no high tone.
 In nouns the high pitch is usually in one of the last three syllables: